MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/liquid/time-handling.md

 date: 2020-04-01
 ```

-Then Jekyll will convert it to a time.
+Then Jekyll will convert it to a time at midnight.

 ```liquid
 {{ page.date }}